 So we have learned that magnesium is not usually deficient in soil but what harm can it do in using it?
 So many gardeners swear by it!

 Immediate dangers is the imbalance of nutrients in the soil.
 Which in itself is contrary to what we as gardeners all want.
-Good balanced soil is your best garden feature for success.
+Good balanced soil is your best garden recipe for success.

 Overuse of magnesium sulfate has been linked to reduced root colonization of beneficial microbes such as nitrogen-fixing bacteria.
 Also excessive amounts of soil magnesium can release aluminum from the soil, making this toxic metal available to plants and aquatic systems. (and if we eat those plants it is a possible problem for us)